Kinetic Theory of Gases MCQ

 MCQ on Kinetic Theory of Gases for NEET Students

-The average translational kinetic energy of the molecules of gas will be treble if, at constant
+The average translational kinetic energy of gas molecules becomes three times higher if, at constant

-Option a – volume, its pressure is treble.
+Option a – volume, the pressure is tripled.

-The average kinetic energy of the molecules of a gas is
+The average kinetic energy of gas molecules is

-(A) independent of the absolute temperature of the gas.
+(A) not affected by the absolute temperature of the gas.

-What is the temperature of an ideal gas whose molecules have an average kinetic energy of 1 EV
+If the molecules of an ideal gas have an average kinetic energy of 1 eV, what is its temperature?

 (A) 3590 °C